LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring

 The remainder of this paper is organized as follows.
-We briefly review the related work on CT denoising and debluring, (2+1)D convolution in video recognition, and transformers in Section~\ref{related work}.
-We then present the overall framework of the proposed \modelname, and introduce two key designs of \attnblock and \convblock, along with the loss functions in Section~\ref{methods}.
-Section~\ref{Experiments} provides comprehensive experimental results on the simulated and clinical datasets, followed by a concluding summary in Section~\ref{conclusion}.
+We first present the overall framework of the proposed \modelname, and introduce two key designs of \attnblock and \convblock, along with the loss functions in Section~\ref{methods}.
+Section~\ref{Experiments} provides comprehensive experimental results on the simulated and clinical datasets.
+Section~\ref{discussion} discusses the benefits and limitations of our method and some related works, followed by a concluding summary in Section~\ref{conclusion}.